treeverse/lakeFS/docs/index.md

 lakeFS enables you to easily implement parallel pipelines for experimentation, reproducibility and CI/CD for data.

 lakeFS supports AWS S3, Azure Blob Storage and Google Cloud Storage (GCS) as its underlying storage service.
-It is [API compatible with S3](reference/s3.md) and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.
+It is [API compatible with S3](reference/s3.md){: class="button-clickable"} and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.

 <img src="{{ site.baseurl }}/assets/img/wrapper.png" alt="lakeFS" width="650px"/>